 Who We Are & Foundational Beliefs

-In order to give insight into who we are and what we focus on as a local group of God's people, please consider the following 3 Ls of the Loudon Church:
+To give insight into who we are and what we focus on as a local group of God's people, please consider the following 3 Ls of the Loudon Church:

 LOVING:

 This answer from Jesus is at the heart of everything we do as a church family in Loudon.
 We are committed to loving God with everything we have.
 This means we will respect His authority in every way.
 What He says is true, is true.
-What He says is false, is false.
+What He says is false is false.
 His Word is our standard, not the ever-changing winds of culture.

 Further, Jesus states in Matthew 22:39, “The second is like it: Love your neighbor as yourself.”
 We cannot say we love God without loving those made in His image (Genesis 1:26,27).
 We treat every person with the respect an image-bearer of God deserves, regardless of social, economic, racial, or other external characteristics.
 You will have a place among us.
 Come and see!